boazbk/tcs/lec_11_running_time.md

 3. $U$ will maintain an array `Var_values` that will contain the current values of all $P$'s variables.
 If the $s$-th variable of $P$ is a scalar variable, then its value will be stored in location `Var_values[`$s$`]`.
 If it is an array variable then the value of its $i$-th element will be stored in location `Var_values[`$t\cdot i + s$`]`.

 4. To simulate a single step of $P$, the program $U$ will recover the line corresponding to `line_counter`  and execute it.
-Since NAND<< has a constant number of arithmetic operations, we can simulate choosing which operation to execute with a sequence of a constantly many  if-then-else's.
+Since NAND-RAM has a constant number of arithmetic operations, we can simulate choosing which operation to execute with a sequence of a constantly many  if-then-else's.
 When executing these operations, $U$ will use the variable `step_counter` that keeps track of the iteration counter of $P$.

 Simulating a  single step of $P$ will take $O(|P|)$ steps for the program $U$ where $|P|$ is the length of the description of $P$ as a string (which in particular is an upper bound on the number $t$ of variable $P$ uses).
 Hence the total running time will be $O(|P|T)$  which is $O(T)$ when suppressing constants  that depend on  the program $P$.